ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 - To control the frame period, set the **desired frame rate (fps)** control.
 The frame period is 1/frame rate.
 - To control the interpacket delay set the **minimum delay between packets (cycles)** and **line blanking (cycles)**.

-> Note: You will have packet timing errors when using the generated data with the Generation Example if the interpacket delay is too low.
+> Note: Packet timing errors occur when using the generated data with the Generation Example if the interpacket delay is too low.
 Whether a delay is 'too low' is system specific because it depends on data path delays and serializer specifications.

 > Note: If you set number of frames very high it can take a long time to iterate on configuration settings.
 It does not calculate actual fps until after the TDMS files have been generated.
 If you create a massive file you can run out of disk space and not get a valid data set.